maishiroma/MCServerBootstrap/README.md

 - [] Create automated process to perform backups (cron job, ansible)
 - [] Create a process to restore backups, possibly allowing the user to see a list of all backups in bucket
 - [] Add a curated list of Minecraft versions that allows the end user to just specify the `version` instead of a URL link
-- [x] Find a way to more easily set up the initial server properies, instead of being in the metadata

 ## Inspiration